Keybindings / command reference

 - Hold for speed increase: Multiples the scroll speed by the

-value.
-(In preview: the more keys assigned to this and held, the greater the increase.) - Hold for speed decrease: Divides teh scroll speed by the
+wheel speed multipliervalue.
+The more keys assigned to this and held, the greater the increase. - Hold for speed decrease: Divides the scroll speed by the

 - Wheel up/down/left/right fast: Executes smooth/continuous scrolling while held, with the

-setting.
-Responds to system 'autorepeat' when a key is held. - Jump to top/bottom/left/right edge (experimental): Executes a very large wheel event, to move the scrollable view to the given edge.
+wheel step size largesetting.
+Responds to system ‘autorepeat’ when a key is held. - Jump to top/bottom/left/right edge (experimental) (Mac/Windows-only): Executes a very large wheel event, to move the scrollable view to the given edge.